shosseini811/LeetCode-Questions/README.md

 ## Usage

-1. Visit any LeetCode problem page
+1. Navigate to any LeetCode problem page
-2. Click the "Get Solution" button that appears on the page
-3. Wait for the solution to be generated
+2. Open Chrome DevTools (F12 or right-click > Inspect)
+3. Go to the Console tab
-4. View the solution in the floating window
+4. The extension will automatically fetch and display the solution code
-5. Click the close button (×) to dismiss the solution window

 ## Notes

 - You need a valid Claude API key to use this extension
 - The extension only works on LeetCode problem pages
-- Solutions are generated using Claude's API and may vary in detail and approach
+- Solutions are generated using Claude's API and may vary in approach
-- The floating solution window can be repositioned as needed
+- Make sure to test the solution before submitting

 ## Privacy